 Assassination being their main objective, the first was DMP Detective Sergeant Patrick ‘The Dog’ Smyth.
 It is well known the job was a total mess: they riddled him with small calibre .32 and .38 bullets and he kept running; it took him a few weeks to die, in which time he could have identified his assassins.
 From then on they used .45 calibre weapons which did a lot more damage.
 Later the Squad took to using the Mauser C96, firing a 7.63 mm bullet and the highest velocity round available at the time.
 It could pierce a steel vest often worn by G-Men during the War of Independence.
 Normally an assassination was carried out by a large number of men, between 6 and 8.
 Only 2 would be shooters, the rest would work as a cover party.
 The Squad used a builder’s yard in Abbey Street that was sign-painted George Moreland and Co by Bill Stapleton as their HQ; and their main arms dump was in a stable in North Great Charles Street.

 The Squad started off with around eight men.
 That was later increased to 12 with the temporary addition of the Tipperary men in Dublin on the run – Dan Breen, Sean Tracey, John Joe Hogan and Seamus Robinson.
 Then new members were added to fill out the ranks.
-With Eugene Igoe and his threat to the IRA in Dublin, Michael Collins increased the number of the Squad to twenty one on the 2nd of May 1921.
+With Eugene Igoe and his threat to the IRA in Dublin, Michael Collins increased the number of the Squad to twenty one on 2 May 1921.
 By this time the Squad had become more than an assassination unit, it was a special operations unit to be entrusted with any job.

 GHQ Intelligence Office